-Starting in 2019, the government is going to increase CPP premiums over six years to cover higher CPP payouts.
+Starting in 2019, the government is going to increase CPP premiums over five years to cover higher CPP payouts.
 Premiums will be applied to more income than they currently are, adding even more to your tax burden.

 The province of Quebec manages its own pension system, the Quebec Pension Plan (QPP).

 How the rate increases will happen

 |Premiums you pay||4.95% of employee's earnings (5.50% in Quebec)||5.95% of employee's earnings* (6.40% in Quebec)|

 |Earnings limit (no premiums paid on income above this amount)||$55,300||$82,700 (estimated)|

 |Annual payout to CPP recipients||25% of what they were making pre-retirement||33% of what their were making pre-retirement|

 Contrary to popular belief, CPP isn’t in any financial trouble.
 In reality, it is projected to be sustainable at current rates for the next 75 years.
 However, the government thinks it needs to increase benefits because of the decline of defined benefit pensions, where employees get payments for life once they retire.